Hemp Vs Marijuana : What is the difference between Hemp and Marjuana.

 Hemp oil also contains substantial amounts of gamma-linolenic acid (GLA), which has been linked to reduced occurrence of PMS-related symptoms.

 Hemp is a good source of CBD, a cannabinoid present in the plant.
-Studies have shown that CBD may help with pain and inflammation.
+Studies have shown that CBD may help with pain and discomfort.

 Hemp also has some side effects that you should be aware of, including the following.